What is the SEIS?

 In this case the idea is to help smaller and probably younger businesses raise funds and grow.
-As with EIS when you invest in an SEIS-qualifying company you get very good tax breaks.
+As with EIS, when you invest in an SEIS-qualifying company you could get very good tax breaks.

 What kind of companies qualify for the SEIS?

-As with EIS, the rules are fairly specific, but essentially to qualify a company needs to carry a trade with the view to making a profit.
-Some companies and sectors are excluded, including those dealing in land, commodities or shares.
+As with EIS, some companies and sectors are excluded, including those dealing in land, commodities or shares.